Home — Essay Samples — Business — Leadership — The Importance of Effective Listening and The Army Leader

 The Field Grade Leader

-Organizational leadership in the us army, the eight essential characteristics of army officership: listen.
+Organizational leadership in the us army, the art of listening, a guest post by nate player.

 Successful officers are good listeners.
 They use effective listening skills to gain perspective from their subordinates and listen to their Soldiers to build a foundation of trust.
 Officers who do this are more effective in leading their teams than those who do not.
 This essay will enable better understanding by discussing three topics: listening to gain perspective on assigned missions or tasks; listening to build trust in the team and; some tips for improving listening skills.